mathildddadda/Korean-News-Political-Opinion-Predictor/README.md

 ## Repository Overview

-The code used to pre-process the data, perform data analysis, train the model and evaluate it can be found [here]().
-The code of the web application can be found [here]().
-The datasets used can also be found in [this]() folder of the repository.
+The code used to pre-process the data, perform data analysis, train the model and evaluate it can be found [here](https://github.com/mathildddadda/Korean-News-Political-Opinion-Predictor/blob/main/political_orientation_training.ipynb).
+The code of the web application can be found [here](https://github.com/mathildddadda/Korean-News-Political-Opinion-Predictor/blob/main/web_visualization.py).
+The datasets used can also be found in [this](https://github.com/mathildddadda/Korean-News-Political-Opinion-Predictor/tree/main/political_orientation_dataset) folder of the repository.
+Note that when training the models, I saved them to a folder named `political_orientation_models`, but due to their large size, I couldn't upload them on this repository.

 ## Installation